-Benefits for eligible unit members who retire after June 1, 1984, and before
+Benefits for eligible unit members who retire after June 1, 1984, and before August 15, 1987, shall be in accordance with the attached "Teacher Retirement Benefit Plan."

-August 15, 1987, shall be in accordance with the attached "Teacher Retirement an effective date of retirement subsequent to July 1, 1984, but not later than
+The benefits provided under this section shall apply to eligible retirees who have an effective date of retirement subsequent to July 1, 1984, but not later than August 15, 1988.